MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/hana-vm-scale-out-HA-troubleshooting.md

 </code></pre>

-On the test system the output of the command looked like the sample below.
+On the test system, the output of the command looked like the sample below.
 The ACL names like "iqn.2006-04.hso-db-0.local:hso-db-0" have to be entered as the corresponding initiator name on the VMs.
 Every VM needs a different one.

 <pre><code>
  | | o- sbddbhso ................................................................... [/sbd/sbddbhso (50.0MiB) write-thru activated]